Their fur has been considered a luxury item since the Middle Ages

 - 7 weeks

 Click through all of our Sable images in the gallery.

 Sable Fur Has Long Been Cherished for Its Texture and Color

 With their smooth, finely tinted coats, sables have long been objects of desire — or, at least, their fur has.
-The forest-dwelling animals sport lush, silky coats and spend most of their time alone.
-Today, sables are commercially farmed, but large populations still exist in Russian and Mongolian forests.
+The Sable is a forest-dwelling animal that sports a lush, silky coat and spends most of its time alone.
+Today, sables are animals that are commercially farmed, but large populations still exist in Russian and Mongolian forests.
 Smaller communities can also be found in other pockets throughout Asia.

 5 Incredible Sable Facts!